onedata/onedata-documentation/docs/glossary.md

 A system that authenticates users and manages their digital identities.
 Enables single sign-on (SSO) by allowing trusted applications, such as [Onezone][], to rely on the IdP for authentication instead of handling credentials themselves.
 Onedata supports a wide range of IdPs based on OIDC & SAML.
+Learn more [here][docs-oidc-saml].

 ## Identity token